 8. Take Special Care In Case Of Family History

 If there is a history of breast cancer in your family, do consult your oncologist to discuss your risk of breast cancer.
-If you or any female in your family is above 40 years of age, you can get a mammography done at affordable prices.
-Remember, early detection of breast cancer helps in complete cure and recovery from breast cancer.
+If you or any female in your family is above 40 years of age, then get mammography done.
+Remember, early lump detection can aid in early detection of breast cancer which in turn can help in a complete recovery from breast cancer.

 Breast cancer is one of the leading causes of death in women.
 So share this article with every woman you know.